"I want to share some delicious brewed sake" is a quote that has been passed down the generations.

 Tokutaro's dream came true in 1935 when he opened The Ueda Liquor Store.
 Unfortunately, the store was flooded badly due a large typhoon that hit Kansai a year later.
 A smaller liquor store opened in Osaka, Miyakojima.

 The store was burned in an air raid.
-But Tokutaro-san did not give up his dream of sharing "this delicious brewed sake" and soon resumed his liquor store operations.
+But Tokutaro did not give up his dream of sharing "this delicious brewed sake" and soon resumed his liquor store operations.

-The store was subsequently inherited by the second generation, Ueda Tadao.
-He took over Tokutaro Spirits and Ueda Liquor store, operating successfully although on a smaller scale.
+The store was subsequently inherited by the second generation, Tadao Ueda.
+He took over his father's Spirits and Ueda Liquor store, operating successfully although on a smaller scale.

 The store was fully renovated and was renamed Winehouse Ueda.
 The store expanded its range to feature rare wine selections alongside traditional Japanese drinks.